George Washington sought honest British workers over 'slovenly' Americans

 The letter was unveiled by the University of Edinburgh.
 It was donated to the university by Scottish polymath and antiquarian David Lang in the 1870s.

-Washington, a founding father of the United States who still graces the one dollar bill, was a revolutionary war hero who played a major role in throwing off British imperial rule and then helped unite the newly independent nation as its first leader.
+Washington, a founding father of the United States who still graces the dollar bill, was a Revolutionary War hero who played a major role in throwing off British imperial rule and then helped unite the newly independent nation as its first leader.

 The letter of 1796 shows Washington was planning for life after his presidency which would end the following year.
 After abandoning tobacco crops in the 1760s, he focused on wheat and gives possible terms for tenants.